1. chevron-leftHomechevron-right

 With modern technology, enhanced comfort, and your safety in mind, you can sit back, relax and enjoy a new way to train.

-Our new, state-of-the-art fleet of intercity trains, called the Mariyung, provide a new level of comfort and convenience for the thousands of customers who travel between Sydney, the Central Coast and Newcastle, the Blue Mountains, and soon the South Coast.
+Our new, state-of-the-art fleet of intercity trains, called the Mariyung, provide a new level of comfort and convenience for the thousands of customers who travel between Sydney, the Central Coast and Newcastle, the Blue Mountains, and the South Coast.

 The Mariyung features improved accessibility, enhanced safety, more comfort and modern features.
 Watch out latest video to find out more.